 We publish annual statistics on affordable housing supply in England.
 These show the gross annual supply of affordable homes, which includes new build and acquisitions from the private sector but does not take account of losses through demolitions or sales.

-Information on the number of affordable homes delivered under the Homes and Communities Agency (HCA) affordable housing programmes is also published twice a year, normally in June and November.
+Information on the number of affordable homes delivered under the Homes England affordable housing programmes is also published twice a year, normally in June and November.

-The objective of the HCA statistics is to report on affordable housing delivered through its programmes, while the Department for Communities and Local Government (DCLG)’s statistics aim to provide a complete picture on affordable housing delivered, irrespective of funding mechanism.
-While delivery through the HCA accounts for the majority of affordable housing supply, the scope of the statistics reported is wider than the HCA figures.
+The objective of the Homes England statistics is to report on affordable housing delivered through its programmes, while the Ministry of Housing, Communities and Local Government’s (MHCLG) statistics aim to provide a complete picture on affordable housing delivered, irrespective of funding mechanism.
+While delivery through Homes England accounts for the majority of affordable housing supply, the scope of the statistics reported is wider than the Homes England figures.

 From April 2012, the Mayor of London has had strategic oversight of housing, regeneration and economic development in London.
-This means that the HCA no longer publish affordable housing starts and completions for London and this responsibility has been taken over by the Greater London Authority (GLA).
+This means that Homes England no longer publish affordable housing starts and completions for London and this responsibility has been taken over by the Greater London Authority (GLA).

-DCLG combines data from the HCA and the GLA to publish 6-monthly affordable housing starts and completions delivered nationally under the affordable housing programmes of the HCA and GLA.
+MHCLG combines data from Homes England and the GLA to publish 6-monthly affordable housing starts and completions delivered nationally under the affordable housing programmes of Homes England and GLA.
 These statistics are published in live table 1012.